What is it, and how does my business benefit?

 4. Your goals come first, features second - This is hugely important.
 When we look at your actual goals first, not feature goals, but business goals, everything else follows.
 This way we choose features that help us reach our data-driven objectives (click HERE for our marketing objectives ROI calculator).
 That means a lot less time spent on projects with no merit.

-5. Data saves - No more shooting in the dark.
+5. Data drives us from the launch pad - No more shooting in the dark.
 We use heat and scroll maps to show us where the bottlenecks are - we look at desktop recordings to see how people move and hover - we get direct feedback through polls and user testing.

 With every new iteration, we install testing mechanisms to make sure our hypothesis' are right or wrong.
 We learn, we reboot.

 We also transfer what we learn to other departments, such as business development, marketing, and operations.
 That kind of alignment using factual data brings all of us closer together, making us more effective at our jobs and everybody else more effective at theirs.

 6. Never stop improving - I don't think this needs an explanation, does it?
 Your website optimization roadmap is a guide to perfecting your website over time.
 Traditional web design tries to get it perfect out of the gate.
 Growth driven design recognizes that's an impossible standard.
 So, we get your launch pad website up quickly, then growth hack it from there.

 Growth Driven Design isn't your run of the mill approach to websites.
 It isn't a fancy way of saying website design, and it certainly won't make you cringe the way the last update did once you see what it can do.